One of the most common questions we get asked at Vuly Play is what happens to grass under trampolines and do trampolines kill grass?

 Depending on where you live, the location of the trampoline and its reduced exposure to sunlight and moisture, it can either cause the grass to brown or become more lush and green.

-A trampoline mat is usually made of material that blocks a fair amount of sunlight.
+A safe trampoline mat is usually made of material that blocks a fair amount of sunlight.

 For example, if it’s an extremely hot summer, that part of your lawn may appreciate being underneath shade, and will thrive much better than the rest of your yard.

-If the lower frame rings don't sink to the ground, the actual surface area affected will be much lower for trampolines—like Thunder that have very small feet.
+If the lower frame rings don't sink to the ground, the actual surface area affected will be much lower for trampolines (like our Thunder Model).